gabrielrbarbosa/LichessGPT/README.md

   <img src="docs/images/carbon.png">
 </h1>

-You start playing by typing the command `lichs` into your terminal:
+You start playing by typing the command into your terminal:

 ```
 $ lichs